Publication date: November 16th 2023

 Format: Paperback / eBook

-Poetry Projects to Make and Do is a ‘how to’ handbook of prompts, inspiration, ideas and essays designed to help both aspiring and established poets find ways not only to write poetry, but to take it out into the world through collaboration, projects, performances and more.
+Poetry Projects to Make and Do, edited by Deborah Alma, The Emergency Poet, is a ‘how to’ handbook of essays, prompts, advice, and ideas designed to help both aspiring and established poets find new ways not only to create new poetry, but to share andtake it out into the world through collaboration, projects, performances – and more.

 Deborah Alma is a poet, editor and teacher.
 She was the Emergency Poet offering poetry on prescription from her vintage ambulance.
 She co-founded the world’s first walk-in Poetry Pharmacy in Shropshire with her partner, the poet James Sheard, in 2019.
 A mix of the therapeutic and the theatrical, Deborah offers consultations and prescribes poems as cures.
 She is editor of Emergency Poet: an anti-stress poetry anthology, #MeToo rallying against sexual harassment: a women’s poetry anthology, Ten Poems of Happiness and co-edited These Are the Hands-Poems from the Heart of the NHS with Dr Katie Amiel.
 Her first full collection Dirty Laundry is published by Nine Arches Press.